 Yeah.
 And we've all got our own roles to play.
-So the role that I see chiropractic and osteopathy fulfilling, is much wider than the trial that goes, they came in, and I did this manual manoeuvre on them, and then I sent them away.
+So the role that I see chiropractic and osteopathy fulfilling is much wider than the trial that goes, they came in, and I did this manual manoeuvre on them, and then I sent them away.
 There's so much more around there, because that's not being filled.
-And what I find is a lot of parents will be happy to come because that this is gonna sound wrong, but the threat of medication is never the.
-So it's not that they'll come in, and now I'm going to be put on an antibiotic.
-Oh, I've been put on a reflex man.
-And the problem is if they get put on it, and they don't take it now there's all sorts of blame and everything.
-Well, you didn't do what we say to so almost coming just to talk without the threat of that happening, to be able to go what are my options, and I find that we always get put in a very interesting position because I have to come up with 50 other non pharmacological pain suppressant manoeuvres that we can use.
-So I have to be looking for all of that.
+And what I find is a lot of parents will be happy to come because, this is gonna sound wrong, but the threat of medication is never there.
+So it's not that they'll come in, and now oh, I'm going to be put on an antibiotic.
+Oh, I've been put on a reflux med.
+And the problem is if they get put on it, and they don't take it, now there's all sorts of blame and everything.
+Well, you didn't do what we said to, so almost coming just to talk without the threat of that happening, to be able to go what are my options, and I find that we always get put in a very interesting position because I have to come up with 50 other non-pharmacological pain suppressant manoeuvres that we can use.
+So I have to be looking for all of that kind of stuff.

-Your your lady who had the conversation with their paediatrician, she must have been told by somebody on Facebook or friend, whoever it was that the proton pump inhibitor had worked for them, maybe because?
-Or is it simply the question that the person who advised her wouldn't have realised the damage it was doing because it takes too long to manifest itself.
+Your lady who had the conversation with their paediatrician, she must have been told by somebody on Facebook or a friend, whoever it was, that the proton pump inhibitor had worked for that baby or is it simply the question that the person who advised her wouldn't have realised the damage it was doing because it takes too long to manifest itself?

 So I think there's so much to unpack with that.
 The one is we know from the research, it does nothing with unsettled babies.
 It's brilliant at stopping acid production.
-But when you try and put that against the unsettled nature of the child, we know that there's it never correlated never works out.
-There's there's the bias of hindsight, where you have someone that's now messaging on a group going, that was what worked, many things could have happened at that time.
-And now we can't quite remember I mean, we've all got those patients that come in, I we get it regularly, when the baby comes in, and the mom says, you know, my friend, Jess said you sorted this out and two treatments.
-Or Thanks, Jess, because that's not going to happen.
+But when you try and put that against the unsettled nature of the child, we know that it never correlates, it never works out.
+There's the bias of hindsight, where you have someone that's now messaging on a group going, that was what worked, many things could have happened at that time.
+And now we can't quite remember, I mean, we've all got those patients that come in, we get it regularly, when the baby comes in, and the mom says, you know, my friend Jess said you sorted this out in two treatments.
+Well, thanks, Jess, because that's not going to happen.
 That's not what happened.
-If I look back at my book, I suggest at least eight times and I followed up with it two months.
-But the way Jess felt it was it was cricket easier.
-We were done with it, which is fantastic.
-Because that was the perception I wanted to give Jace.
-But at the end of the day, the recall is a little biassed.
-So those those things will happen.
+If I look back at my book, I saw Jess at least eight times and I followed up with her after two months.
+But the way Jess felt, it was cricket easy and we were done with it, which is fantastic.
+Because that was the perception I wanted to give Jess.
+But at the end of the day, the recall is a little biased.
+So those things will happen.

-More questions have come in Emily says any amazing tips for postnatal depression Mother's not necessarily to do with the baby, but for them mothers themselves.
+More questions have come in.
+Emily says, any amazing tips for postnatal depression mothers?
+Not necessarily to do with the baby, but for the mothers themselves.